nareshcontus/contus-video-gallery/README.md

-Contus Video Gallery for Wordpress
+Documentation of Contus Video Gallery for Wordpress
 ===============